Automatically assign programming homework to students on GitLab

 Your GitLab account must have an SSH key set up in order to push the assignment to the students’ repos.

-Assigner will create a _config.yml file that will persist your GitLab private token and other settings.
+Assigner will create a _config.yml file in the current directory that will persist your GitLab private token and other settings.
 You can use a different config file by specifying the --config option.

-You can set these keys by either manually adding them to the config or through using the config subcommand.
+You can change configuration settings by either manually editing the config or through using the set subcommand.